 With the assistance of features such as Virtual DOMs, JSX, impressive state management, and reusable components independent of each other, React users can significantly cut their development time.

 You can create clean and manageable codes with React’s strict structure rules and unidirectional flow of data.
 It is also effortless to test and maintain these web applications and websites.

 Now let’s look at what is ReactJS used for and why and where web developers employ React’s vast usability.

 What is React Used For?

 ReactJS is a multi-purpose, open-source library that is mainly used in front-end development, focusing on building user interfaces.
 It developed a new way of rendering websites, evolving the responsive nature of web pages.

-Some use cases of the React library are mentioned below.
+Some use cases of React are mentioned below.
 A company generally prefers working with it when their project involves one of the following-

 - Large social media sites, such as Instagram, Facebook, and Reddit use ReactJS for front-end website development needs.

-- Newspaper agency New York Times, streaming service Netflix, and Customer relation system SalesForce also use ReactJS for the development of their mobile and web app.
+- Newspaper agency New York Times, streaming service Netflix, and Customer relation system SalesForce also use ReactJS for the development of their mobile app.